juank-pa/JKLocalNotifications-ANE/README.md

 features, while dropping support for iOS 9 and prior.

 # The Java source code
-This is an Eclipse project placed at the `src/Eclipse` folder.
+This is an Android Studio project placed at the `src/AndroidStudio` folder.
-I personally have very little knowledge about Java so this source code is one of the least maintained ones.
-Having a collaborating team for this source code will be welcome.
+Thanks to all of the ANE supporters I have found the desire to start learning Android a bit more and have started to revamp the otherwise completely outdated Android project.
+This project supports Android SDK 16 (4.1 - Jelly Bean) and later.

 You need to compile the project to generate the expected files to build the ANE.
 Additionally the project contains icons in the resource folder `res` which are copied to the final ANE to allow the Java version to set an icon for the notification.
 Edit the icons in this project if you want to customize them.

+For now, the only way to generate the required `.aar` file is to compile the project as a debug build.
+But I'll try to find a way to generate the release build as well.
+In any case, it seems once AIR compiles the final APK it returns a release version either way.

 # The ActionScript 3.0 source code